 Clinical disease occurs when the fungal spores are inhaled, with the exception of the cases where skin disease occurs from contamination of an open wound.
 Primary disease occurs in the lungs, and then the yeast form of the organism can spread to the local lymph nodes and other organs.
-This disease does not discriminate--it can set up shop in most any organ, including the eyes, skin, heart, brain, spinal cord, spleen, liver, kidneys, testicles, and bones.
+This disease does not discriminate--it can set up shop in almost any organ, including the eyes, skin, heart, brain, spinal cord, spleen, liver, kidneys, testicles, and bones.
 If your dog has got it, coccidioidomycosis can likely affect it.

 The incubation period is about one to three weeks from exposure, but the organism can remain dormant for 3 years or more!
 That’s why it’s important to include the history travel to these regions if your pet shows appropriate clinical signs, even if the trip was years ago.

-Clinical signs include fever, decreased appetite, weight loss, lethargy and weakness.
+Clinical signs include fever, decreased appetite, weight loss, lethargy, and weakness.
 More specific signs will occur based on where the organism settles in the body.
 Bone pain will cause lameness, while disease in the eye can lead to uveitis and blindness.
 Seizures can occur when the central nervous system is affected, and organ failure can occur if the heart, liver, or kidneys are where the fungus calls home.